SpenceKonde/DxCore/megaavr/extras/Ref_PROGMEM.md

 Reading from PROGMEM_MAPPED is easy on the high page.
 You just read from it

-There's a problem on the low page though; namely, the address is given relative the start of the flash not tothe start of the section.
+There's a problem on the low page though; namely, the address is given relative the start of the flash not to the start of the section.
 So if it starts at address 0x1000 it will be mapped to 0x9000.
 But the compiler still thinks it's address is 0x1000.

 There's a simple if rather ugly construction to fix it with minimal overhead though: